Expressing Feelings in English: 36 Essential Words and Idioms to Describe Your Emotions

 Maybe you are very anxious about your job interview tomorrow.

-Or now you are feeling baffled because you do not know the meanings of some of these emotional words.
+Or you may be feeling excited about learning the meanings of these emotional words.

-As you will notice, I have organized this vocabulary list into three categories based on different types of feelings—good, bad and somewhere in the middle.
+Below, you will find a vocabulary list organized into three categories based on different types of feelings—good, bad and somewhere in the middle.

 If you are in a good or positive mood, there is a high chance that you are feeling one of the following emotions.